SPEECH THERAPY TEAM

 Hilary Robinson, MS CCC-SLP

 Hilary received her MS from East Tennessee State University.
-She has outpatient clinical experience in the areas of evaluation and treatment of language delays, Childhood Apraxia of speech, social/pragmatic delays, Autism, stuttering, and disorders of articulation.
-Hilary is certified in the SOS feeding approach and is trained in PROMPTS for Restructuring Oral Muscular Phonetic Targets.
-She also has specialized training in Language Acquisition through Motor Planning (LAMP).
+She has extensive outpatient clinical experience in the areas of but not limited to evaluation and treatment of language delays, Childhood Apraxia of Speech, social/pragmatic delays, Autism, stuttering, and disorders of articulation.
+Hilary specializes in Childhood Apraxia of Speech and is trained in PROMPTS for Restructuring Oral Muscular Phonetic Targets (introduction and bridging level).
+She is certified in the SOS feeding approach and also has specialized training in Language Acquisition through Motor Planning (LAMP).

 Dana Fennell, MS CCC-SLP